lustylanka/time-on-porn/README.md

 # time-on-porn
-This is a basic data collection to see how long much time users spend/waste logged into adult websites.
+This is a basic data collection to see how long much time users spend logged into adult websites.

 ## xHamster logger
 Script: xhamlog.py